 Graduate student supervisor

-Not accepting graduate students for 2021-22.
+Not considering graduate students for 2022-23.
 Development of substance abuse in adolescence; vulnerabilities related to social learning; cognitive models that differentiate implicit (unconscious) from explicit memories; relative role of automatic associations versus executive control; social experiences, dispositions, memories, and thoughts that predict transitions to substance use and to substance abuse.

 Courses & Teaching

 Learning; psychometrics and test evaluation; addiction; questionnaire development.